 Reliant Montpellier à Saint-Jean-Pied-de-Port, GR® 78 “Path of Pyrenean Piedmont” is the extension of the Piedmon Wayt.
 This is "modeled" on an old pilgrimage route allowing pilgrims to Santiago to discover the Marian city (Lourdes).
 This route connects also the Mediterranean to Atlantic.

-For theFrench Agency of the Ways of Compostela, association in charge of the animation of the cultural property "Roads of Santiago de Compostela in France" inscribed on the UNESCO World Heritage List, the Way of the Piedmonts is a pilgrimage route, during the Way of Arles (GR 653, passing through St-Guilhem-le-Désert), which stretches at the foot of the last foothills of the Cévennes (the Black Mountain), then, from Carcassonne, plunges towards the Pyrenees in a logic of seeking passes passing.
+For theFrench Agency of the Ways of Compostela, association in charge of the animation of the cultural property "Roads of Santiago de Compostela in France" inscribed on the UNESCO World Heritage List, the Piedmont Way is a pilgrimage route, during full Way of Arles (GR 653, passing through St-Guilhem-le-Désert), which stretches at the foot of the last foothills of the Cévennes (the Black Mountain), then, from Carcassonne, plunges towards the Pyrenees in a logic of seeking passes passing.

 The GR78 in Hérault